jmtraver/jmtraver.github.io/justforjen.md

 ### Fitting and interpreting LCM-SRs

 The following section walks through the models presented in [Curran et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4067471/) using example data and code made available by Patrick Curran.
-To follow along,
+To follow along in R or MPlus, please use the buttons below to download (1) the data and (2) code in the program of your choice.

 [Download Data](/currandemo.dat){: .btn }
 Download R Code
 Download MPlus Code

 <details>